bbauska/W3Cx-3of5/README.md

 &nbsp;
 <br/>

-One of the most popular resources for testing microdata (as well as microformats and RDFa) is this [Google page about understanding how structured data works](https://developers.google.com/search/docs/guides/intro-structured-data).
+One of the most popular resources for testing microdata (as well as microformats and RDFa) is this <a href="https://developers.google.com/search/docs/guides/intro-structured-data">Google page about understanding how structured data works</a>.
 This page contains a link to a structured data testing tool that you can use to see how Google recognizes the semantic data you embed in your HTML code.

-<h4>Testing a real interactive example with an \"about page\" for Michel Buffa</h4>
+<h4>Testing a real interactive example with an "about page" for Michel Buffa</h4>

 Let\'s have a look now at a (small) example of an about page.
 It renders as a very simple paragraph that explains who Michel Buffa is\...
 But we embedded Microdata, so it\'s interesting to see how a search engine sees it, and how it may produce \"augmented search results\".

 <a href="https://jsbin.com/gunuzus/1/edit?html,output">Online example at JsBin</a>

-<h4>Source code:</h4>
+<h5>Source code:</h5>
 ```
 1.  <!DOCTYPE html>
 2.  <html lang="en">